hey friend,

 Did that get your attention?
 I am VERY serious about this recommendation.

-Guess what happens when you don’t have a porta potty (or whatever you call it in your city)?
+Guess what happens when you don’t have a porta-potty (or whatever you call it in your city)?
 Subcontractors might use your sump pump as a urinal.

-Unfortunately, this is what happened at my house while under construction and I had no idea until I started smelling the evidence.
+Unfortunately, this is what happened at my house while under construction, and I had no idea until I started smelling the evidence.
 GROSS!

 (8) YOUR (GORGEOUS) TRIM WORK WILL CRACK

 This really made me sad (because I have a TON of trim work in my home).
-I had NO idea how much cracking would occur when my home ‘settled’.
-I do live in a climate with extreme temp variations and high humidity so I think this makes my location more susceptible to settling and expansion.
+I had NO idea how much cracking would occur when my home ‘settled’

 At any rate, be prepared for cracking.
 It WILL happen … and it will continue to happen.
-The first couple of years are the worst, but we still experience cracking after nine years in our home.
+The first couple of years are the worst, but we still experience cracking after 12+ years in our home.

-Thankfully your guests will NOT notice the cracks as much as you do.
+Thankfully, your guests will NOT notice the cracks as much as you do.
 Also, most (reputable) builders will come back at your one-year anniversary and fix any house issues.

 After the first year, it’s typically up to you, the homeowner, to remedy any issues.